 Oversized eCommerce requires special handling.
 You need a 3PL that does more than one-size-fits-all fulfillment.
 Your packages might need extra bubble wrap, corner protectors on pallets, or extra banding for secure shipping.

-“RSF deals with a lot of special packaging requests,” Hughett said.
+Red Stag deals with a lot of special packaging requests.
 You need to find a fulfillment partner that’s willing to meet your needs.
 You’ll more than make up the extra cost to ship your products safely by saving on returns of damaged goods.

-Hughett noted that Red Stag Fulfillment has a track record of excellence in oversized eCommerce fulfillment because it is willing to go the extra mile for its clients.
+Red Stag Fulfillment has a track record of excellence in oversized eCommerce fulfillment because we’re willing to go the extra mile for its clients.
 Flexibility to meet each company’s needs for packaging and shipping is vital to effective oversized shipping.

 Finding the right partner is vital to your successful oversized eCommerce business